Jump to section

 The final debriefing consists of a two-way discussion about how the delegated task went.

-Seth Kehne, owner of Lawn Butler in East Tennessee, started his company in 1999 and watched it grow slowly from a small side business, then suddenly he realized revenue had doubled.
+Seth Kehne, the owner of Lawn Butler in East Tennessee, started his company in 1999.
+He watched it grow slowly from a small side business, then suddenly he realized revenue had doubled.

 “By failing to delegate, I’d been holding back my managers.
 They didn’t have the complete authority they needed to do what they needed to do.”
 Kehne says.

-Part of the solution was to implement an organization chart.
-It included managers’ new duties and responsibilities.
+Part of the solution was to implement an organizational chart.
+It included managers’ new duties and delegated responsibilities.

-As managers and employees assumed their new roles, operations became increasingly smoother, allowing for even more growth..
+As managers and employees assumed their new roles, operations became increasingly smoother.
+This allowed for even more growth.

-“Things just operate better now,” Kehne says, adding sales are up 50 percent since he implemented the change two years ago.
+“Things just operate better now,” Kehne said, adding sales are up 50% since he implemented the change two years ago.

-Other improvements include better work hours thanks to more efficient operations (at least five to 10 fewer hours per week), positive customer response and better employee job satisfaction.
+- Better work hours thanks to more efficient operations (at least five to 10 fewer hours per week)

-Anna is a senior manager at an IT Firm and has a team member Amanda who reports directly to her.
+Jane is a senior manager at an IT firm and has a team member Amanda who reports directly to her.

 Things have not been smooth for them for the last few weeks.
-The last project that Anna delegated to Amanda she started to feel she would be better off doing it herself.
+In the last project that Jane delegated to Amanda, she started to feel she would be better off doing it herself.

 While Amanda is willing to take on additional assignments, she just doesn’t seem to be willing to be responsible for the assignment.
-She won’t do anything without first checking in with Anna.
+She won’t do anything without first checking in with Jane.

-The last time Amanda came into the office, Anna told her to forget what she is doing and she’ll give it to someone else who can handle the assignment.
-After Amanda left, Anna realized she didn’t handle that well.
+The last time Amanda came into the office, Jane told her to forget what she is doing, and she’ll give it to someone else who can handle the assignment.
+After Amanda left, Brian realized she didn’t handle that well.

-Anna later sat down with Amanda to discuss the situation further and figured out how best to proceed, in collaboration with Amanda.
+Jane later sat down with Amanda to discuss the situation further and figured out how best to proceed in collaboration with Amanda.
 She apologized to Amanda for how she handled the last encounter and realized that she had to delegate the tasks differently to Amanda.

-She asked Amanda to help her understand why she feels like she cannot take steps to complete an assignment, making many of the decisions on how to proceed on her own.
+She asked Amanda to help her understand why she feels like she cannot take steps to complete an assignment.

-Through an honest conversation with Amanda, Anna learned how best to delegate to Amanda.
+Through an honest conversation with Amanda, Jane learned how best to delegate to Amanda.

-Through a conversation, Anna learned more about her skills and experiences and where her comfort level is; which will enable Anna to more effectively manage assignments delegated.
+Through a conversation, Jane learned more about her skills and experiences and where her comfort level is.
+This will enable Jane to more effectively manage delegated assignments.

 Prior to the promotion, he had served as a team leader of purchasing.

-6 months later, after several of his staff had approached the VP of Finance with their concerns that he was doing too much of the work that could be delegated and the team felt that he didn’t trust them and that they were not learning or growing.
+Six months later, several of his staff had approached the VP of Finance with their concerns that he was doing too much of the work that could be delegated.
+The team felt that he didn’t trust them and that they were not learning or growing.

-Anthony was given feedback & coached to create action plans, including proper delegation of tasks to staff in line with their accountabilities and capabilities.
+Anthony was given feedback and coached to create an action plan.
+This included proper delegation of tasks to staff in line with their capabilities.